 We recommend arriving 40 to 50 minutes before show start times to ensure you find a car park and make your way to the theatre on time.
-Doors to the foyer open one hour prior to show commencement.
-Bar and café facilities are available in the RPAC Concert Hall foyer and Piazza.
+Doors to the RPAC foyer open one hour prior to show commencement.
+The Sundial Bar (with coffee facilities) is available in the RPAC Concert Hall foyer.
 The theatre doors will open no later than 15 to 20 minutes prior to show start times.

 This may not be permitted due to copyright restrictions.
 Information regarding photography of performances will be announced prior to the start of each show.
 If in doubt, please ask one of our friendly ushers as you enter the theatre.

 In instances where photography is permitted, no flash is allowed as this may distract the performers.
 Please turn your screen setting to the lowest possible brightness and ‘night shift’ mode so that you do not disturb other patrons.

 In line with Live Performance Australia (LPA) Consumer Ticketing Code of Practice, RPAC will only offer a refund or exchange if:

 - an event is cancelled or rescheduled (and you cannot attend the rescheduled date) during the provided refund timeframe

 - you are required to self-isolate due to COVID-19 based on Queensland Health advice and can provide supporting evidence.

 No exchanges or refunds are possible other than for the reasons stated above, or other exceptional circumstances as deemed by RPAC.
 In these situations, refunds or exchanges may incur an administration fee.

 We offer a well-stocked bar in the Concert Hall and the Gallery foyer.